-Green houseplants are known to induce improved sleep patterns because they release significant oxygen.
+Green houseplants induce improved sleep patterns because they release significant oxygen.

-Similarly, Monstera is very effective in producing oxygen and scrubbing off toxins that help induce sound sleep.
+Similarly, Monstera is very effective in producing oxygen and scrubbing off toxins which in turn induces sound sleep.

-Even Health Line suggests people put plants in their room for better sleep.
+Even Health Line suggests people put plants in their rooms for better sleep.
 They naturally calm your nerves and breathing to help your sleep quickly and soundly.

 Moreover, Monstera makes excellent sound barriers that help absorb minute vibrations and noises with its broad leaves.

 8. Dehumidification and Odor Removal

 Monstera plants boast aerial roots that absorb nutrients and humidity from the air.

 Similarly, the large waxy leaves absorb and maintain indoor humidity levels and temperature.

 Growing them in a high-humidity region will help maintain moisture inside the house.